The Pap Test: Cervical Changes and Further Testing

 Normal discharge from your vagina has cells that are shed from the cervix and uterus.
 Samples of these cells are taken for the Pap test.
 For this reason, you should not douche, have vaginal intercourse, use tampons or vaginal medication for 48 hours before the Pap test is done.

-The sample may be tested for Human Papilloma Virus (HPV) using a cotest.
-A cotest is both a HPV and Pap test.
-There are 14 types of HPV that are thought to be "high-risk" strains that can cause cervical cancer including strains 16 and 18.
+The sample may also be tested for Human Papilloma Virus (HPV) using a cotest.
+A cotest is both an HPV and Pap test.
+14 types of HPV are thought to be "high-risk" strains that can cause cervical cancer, including strains 16 and 18.
 This test looks for these high-risk types of HPV in the cervical cells.
 This gives your provider more information about a possible cause of an abnormal pap result so you can plan the next steps.

 When should cervical cancer screening be done?

-The American Cancer Society has guidelines for cervical and HPV screening that are based on your age, screening history, risk factors, and the availability of screening tests (some centers do not have HPV only tests).
+The American Cancer Society has guidelines for cervical and HPV screening that are based on your age, screening history, risk factors, and if these tests are available (some centers do not have HPV only tests).
 If you have had your uterus and cervix removed in a hysterectomy and have no history of cervical cancer or pre-cancer, you should not be screened.

 Ages 21-24